What is Conditional Admittance?

 - Applicants with lower cumulative GPAs, academic GPAs, class rank, and/or standardized test scores may be offered conditional admittance

 - Conditional admittance requires that students successfully complete SMART START.

 - SMART START is an intensive course designed to explore key knowledge, skills and attitudes that increase preparedness for the freshman academic experience.

-- Students arrive on campus two weeks before the start of the fall semester in order to take course work designed to build information literacy skills and effective learning strategies.
+- Students arrive on campus before the start of the fall semester in order to take course work designed to build information literacy skills and effective learning strategies.